zsmweb/librtcdcpp/README.md

 Note: Each time the library is made to create new 'peers', an IPC socket file will be created which has the path "/tmp/librtcdcpp{pid}".
 If not closed properly, these files will be left back.
 Do `rm /tmp/librtcdcpp*` to make sure the inodes don't get full.

+## Signalling server

+From project root,

+* Run the centrifugo real-time messaging server container: `docker run --ulimit nofile=65536:65536 -v ./:/centrifugo -p 8000:8000 centrifugo/centrifugo centrifugo -c cent_config.json`

+* Install dependencies: `pip3 install cent centrifuge-python`

+* Run `python3 python/peer.py` on the nodes (Python 3.5+ needed).
+Peer.py assigns a random UUID and you can 'call' any other peer just by typing in their UUID.